The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 16

-The Fidelity 500 Index Fund dividend reflects the payouts generated by holding at least 80% of assets in S&P 500 stocks, giving investors broad exposure to large-cap U.S. equities.
-FXAIX currently yields 1.06%, with a trailing annual dividend rate of $2.7190 per share paid quarterly.
-The next ex-dividend date is April 10, 2026, with the most recent payment of $0.6680 per share.
-A beta of 1.0 means the fund moves in lockstep with the broader market, making it a fit for investors who want market-rate income alongside full equity participation.
+The Fidelity 500 Index Fund dividend comes from a fund that holds at least 80% of its assets in S&P 500 stocks, mirroring the broad U.S. equity market.
+FXAIX currently yields 1.02%, with a trailing annual dividend rate of $2.76 per share paid quarterly.
+The next ex-dividend date is July 10, 2026, and the last payment was $0.695 per share.
+At a beta of 0.996, FXAIX moves almost in lockstep with the broader market, making it a fit for investors who want market-rate income without significant volatility relative to the index itself.

 | Period | CAGR | From | To |